mlflow/mlflow/docs/source/models.rst

 propogate any errors raised by the model if the model does not accept the provided input type.

+The python environment that a PyFunc model is loaded into for prediction or inference may differ from the environment in which it was trained.
+In the case of an environment mismatch, a warning message will be printed when calling :py:func:`mlflow.pyfunc.load_model`.
+This warning statement will identify the packages that have a version mismatch between those used during training and the current environment.
+In order to get the full dependencies of the environment in which the model was trained, you can call :py:func:`mlflow.pyfunc.get_model_dependencies`.
-The model might be trained in a different python environment which mismatch with current python environment, In this case, when calling :py:func:`mlflow.pyfunc.load_model`, a warning message will be printed saying which python packages are mismatched.
-In order to get full dependencies of the model, you can call :py:func:`mlflow.pyfunc.get_model_dependencies`.
-Furthermore, if you want to run model inference in the same environment used in model training, you can call :py:func:`mlflow.pyfunc.spark_udf` with `env_manager` argument set as "conda" which return a python UDF, and the UDF runs inference in the training model python environment restored by Conda.
+Furthermore, if you want to run model inference in the same environment used in model training, you can call :py:func:`mlflow.pyfunc.spark_udf` with the `env_manager` argument set as "conda".
+This will generate the environment from the `conda.yaml` file, ensuring that the python UDF will execute with the exact package versions that were used during training.

 R Function (``crate``)